k0ruy/.dotfiles/.github/README.md

 For the CPU and GPU stuff, I was able to only get temperature of the two and the load of CPU.
 You will have to check `/sys/class/hwmon/hwmon*/name` and `/sys/class/hwmon/hwmon*/temp*_label` outputs for all the `hwmon*` and `temp*_label` you have, to see which sensor is referred to.
 In my case (as you can see in the `~/.config/polybar/cpu.ini` and `~/.config/polybar/gpu.ini` files) `/sys/class/hwmon/hwmon1/temp1_input` is referred to the `Tctl` sensor of my Kraken cooler.
 Moreover, in the bottom bar I changed the internet settings, since I dont have Wi-Fi on my desktop I changed to work with wired.

+*Empty desktop with my modified coinfiguration:*
 ![image](https://user-images.githubusercontent.com/71659265/235107562-1db76204-56ac-40c6-a5d8-2b45b152c9b7.png)

 The configuration files for my Linux desktop.
 Supports Arch based distros using Gnome and/or i3.
-Also, currently it assumes you have an Nvidia GPU and Intel CPU.

-I mainly use i3, but I also install Gnome for when people do not want to mess around with a tiling WM.
-All of the screenshots are for i3 and the gnome configs are very basic.

-> ℹ️ &nbsp; Remember to choose i3 at the login screen.

-> ⚠️ &nbsp; These are my personal dotfiles, which means they will continuously change.

 # Installation

-To install everything, simply copy and paste this into the terminal.

-> ℹ️ &nbsp; This script assumes that you have a working Arch installation.

 > ⚠️ &nbsp; Sadly you will have to do this manually: